A retirement activity: My daily regimen of Diet and Exercise

 Bad diet practices still at play: soda, nicotine gum

 (almost 10 years and going!!), and coffee.
-Coffee now only in the morning
+Caffeinated Coffee now only in the morning

-and max 3 cups.
-Have chopped most soda intake now.
+and max 2 cups.
+Substantially cut soda intake now.
 Eliminating Nicotine

 will take longer and require more will power but I am working on it.

 I am not good historically with regular exercise.
-I have
+However, I have

 been incorporating a brisk 30-minute walk (roughly 2.5 km) into my daily